Research Article :

 influence on root growth and mineral nutrition of Picea abies seedlinds (1991)

-peroxidase in development of water impermeable seeds (2008) Journal of Phys.
+peroxidase in development of water impermeable seeds (2008) J Phys.
+Biochem

-excess lead, cadmium copper and zinc on water relation in sunflower (1992)
+of excess lead, cadmium copper and zinc on water relation in sunflower (2008) J

-Tomaszewska B. Antioxidative defense against lead induced oxidative stress in
+B. Antioxidative defense against lead induced oxidative stress in some cellular

 Matamoros MA.
 Reactive oxygen species and antioxidants in legume nodules (2000)